Meet our Kiwi

 Fred

-Fred, named after local identity Fred Barnes, a long-time supporter and inaugural member of the group, is an adult male who lives with his partner Jade.
-Fred’s territory is right beside the road which he regularly crosses.
+Fred was our first monitored bird, and lives with his partner Jade.
+He was named after local identity Fred Barnes a long-time supporter and inaugural member of the group.
+Fred’s territory is right beside the road, which he regularly crosses.
 Fred and Jade have successfully produced a healthy chick most years despite nests close to the roadside.
-One year Fred hatched (in one nest) two chicks.
 The first clutch may have two eggs but rarely both hatches.
+One year Fred hatched two chicks in one nest.

 Graham

-Named after Graham Sheard, keen conservationist and partner Matahua, meaning fertile in Maori, are our second pair.
-Unfortunately, Graham, a younger Kiwi, has a history of poor nest site choices and is not as successful in hatching Matahua’s eggs.
-This year his site is at the end of a lawn, close to humans and dogs.
+Our second Kiwi pair are Graham, named after Graham Sheard a keen conservationist, and his partner Matahua (meaning fertile).
+Unfortunately, Graham has a history of poor nest site choices and is not as successful in hatching Matahua’s eggs.
+This year his nest site is at the end of a lawn, close to humans and dogs.

-Graham and Matahua have nested every year, generally twice, but have deserted quite a few times with stoats and pigs hassling him and a rotten egg being the cause.
-Valuable information in kiwi recovery but upsetting to see.
+Graham and Matahua have generally nested twice every year but have deserted quite a few times, with a rotten egg as well as stoats and pigs hassling him, being the causes.
+This has given us valuable information in kiwi recovery, but is upsetting to see.

 Adverse weather, broken eggs, and pig damage to nest sites are some reasons why kiwi such as Fred and Graham have had to abandon nests.
-Despite this, unless in a drought, both pairs will incubate a second egg to full term, indicating two good kiwi pairs females, laying another fertile egg and males incubating eggs.
+Despite this, unless in a drought, both pairs will incubate a second egg to full term, indicating two good kiwi pairs.

 If you have an inquiry, we would love to hear from you